2020-opportunity-hack/Team-04/README.md

     - Click on the 'View All Items' on the menu screen

-    - The view page will show item_code, quantity, sales price and cost price.
+    - The view page will show item_code, quantity, sales price, and cost price.

     - Shows total cost price and total sales price at the end of the screen